v-egoshin/dwt/README.md

 # distributed-word-tool

-Server for distributed bruteforce tasks.
+Server for distributed delivering combinations of wordlists.

 ## Features